Implicit Bias and Invariance: How Hopfield Networks Efficiently Learn Graph Orbits: Introduction

 \textbf{Generalization beyond the training set for HNs.} Theoretical study of classical HNs primarily focuses on storage limits, basins of attraction, and noise robustness around memorized patterns, rather than sample–complexity guarantees for generalization to patterns outside the training set.
 Earlier analyses of concept generalization in classical HNs investigate when networks capture latent data regularities~\citep{fontanari1990generalization}.
 More recently, Random-Features Hopfield Models (RFHMs) exhibit learning phase transitions and even retrieval of previously unseen examples \citep{negri2023rfhm,kalaj2024rfhmgen}.
 These results complement but are distinct from our own; in particular, they do not provide sample–complexity bounds or analyze the emergence of invariance induced by a symmetry present in the data.
 In addition, while these results primarily use techniques from statistical physics, here we leverage tools from statistical learning theory.

 \textbf{Emergent invariance through data augmentation and feature averaging.} One perspective on data augmentation is as orbit averaging over a symmetry group; in particular, empirical risk minimization on augmented data is equivalent to averaging features or predictions along group orbits.
 This has been shown to induce approximate invariance and reduces estimator variance~\citep{chen2020gtda}.
 From a kernel perspective, augmentation decomposes into first-order invariant feature averaging plus a second-order variance regularizer~\citep{dao2019kernelaugment}.
 Enforcing invariance through this averaging method yields provable generalization benefits in the context of invariant kernel regression~\citep{elesedy2021provably}.
 Beyond static estimators, recent results show that with full group augmentation deep ensembles become equivariant in expectation at all training times in the infinite-width limit~\citep{gerken2024emergent} and that the expected predictions of group-convolutional networks match those of data-augmented conventional networks throughout training~\citep{eNTK_arxiv2024}.
-While these results assume explicit invariance, either through architectural design or by averaging over the full group orbit, here we ask whether simple learning rules can implicitly recover approximate invariance from small random sample of elements.
+Note a formal comparison between group equivariant architectures and data augmentation, without resorting to the infinite-width limit, is provided in~\cite{nordenfors2024optimizationdynamicsequivariantaugmented}.
+Finally, in regard to signatures of feature learning in the context of group structured data, then under certain conditions if a neural network is invariant to a finite group its trained weights recover the Fourier transform on that group~\citep{pmlr-v247-marchetti24a}.
+While these results assume explicit invariance, either through architectural design or by averaging over the full group orbit, here we ask whether simple learning rules can implicitly recover approximate invariance from a small, random sample of elements.

 \textbf{Implicit bias.} A large body of work shows that, even without explicit regularization, certain learning dynamics have a preference for particular solutions.
 In particular, for classification using the logistic loss, gradient descent drives the parameter norm to infinity while the parameter direction converges to the max–margin classifier \citep{soudry2018the,ji2019risk,nacson2019convergence}.
 Our work leverages these results in order to show that standard learning rules for HNs are implicitly biased towards learning invariant representations when trained on group data.